Machine learning based hyperspectral image analysis: A survey: Introduction

 \section{Introduction}

-With applications to fields such as agriculture~\cite{dale2013}, ecology~\cite{wang2010}, mining~\cite{van2012}, forestry~\cite{ghiyamat2010}, urban planning~\cite{wentz2014}, defense~\cite{yuen2010}, and space exploration~\cite{pilorget2014}, hyperspectral imaging is a powerful remote sensing modality to study the chemical properties of scene materials.
+With applications to fields such as agriculture~\cite{dale2013}, ecology~\cite{wang2010}, mining~\cite{van2012}, forestry~\cite{ghiyamat2010}, urban planning~\cite{wentz2014}, defense~\cite{yuen2010}, and space exploration~\cite{pilorget2014}, hyperspectral imaging is a powerful remote sensing modality to study the chemical and physical properties of scene materials.
 Hyperspectral imaging, also known as imaging spectroscopy, captures the reflected or emitted electromagnetic energy from a scene over hundreds of narrow, contiguous spectral bands, from visible to infrared wavelengths~\cite{eismann2012}.
 Each pixel in a hyperspectral image is composed of a vector of hundreds of elements measuring the reflected or emitted energy as a function of wavelength, known as the spectrum.
-Hence, a hyperspectral image can be interpreted as a three dimensional data structure with two spatial axes, carrying the information about the location of objects, and one spectral axis, carrying the information about the objects' chemical composition.
-The spectrum captures the chemical information because the interaction between light at different wavelengths and the material is governed by material's atomic or molecular structure.
-Hyperspectral sensors mounted on aircrafts and satellites can image and map the land cover and land use, detect and locate objects, or understand the physical properties of materials over a large geographical area.
+The spectrum captures the information about the material's chemical and physical properties because the interaction between light at different wavelengths and the material is governed by material's atomic and molecular structure.
+Hence, hyperspectral sensors mounted on aircrafts and satellites can collect images over a large geographical area which can be automatically analyzed by algorithms to map the properties of materials in the scene.